tingtx/addressbook-level4/collated/main/keloysiusmak.md

 import seedu.address.logic.parser.exceptions.ParseException;

 /**
- * Parses input arguments and creates a new SetAliasCommand object */ public class SetThemeCommandParser implements Parser<SetThemeCommand> {
+ * Parses input arguments and creates a new SetThemeCommand object */ public class SetThemeCommandParser implements Parser<SetThemeCommand> {

     /**
-     * Parses the given {@code String} of arguments in the context of the SetAliasCommand
+     * Parses the given {@code String} of arguments in the context of the SetThemeCommand
-     * and returns an SetAliasCommand object for execution.
+     * and returns an SetThemeCommand object for execution.
      *
      * @throws ParseException if the user input does not conform the expected format */